 Socks or tights must be worn with all shoes; bare feet are not permitted.
 Socks must be solid navy, white, grey, or black.
 No multicolored socks are permitted.
 A small logo is permitted but Nike Elite type socks are not permitted.
-St. Hilary logo socks provided by Parents' Association are permitted to be worn on Thursdays / Spirit Days.
+St. Hilary logo socks provided by Parents' Association are permitted to be worn on gym days.